ejoranlien/smsprocess/README.md

 To use them, you will need the XML backup files produced by the Android app "SMS Backup & Restore", which is available [here](https://play.google.com/store/apps/details?id=com.riteshsahu.SMSBackupRestore) on Google Play.

+smsprocess can be installed from github using the devtools package:

+    ```R
+    install_github(ejoranlien/smsprocess)
+    ````

+smsprocess relies on the following packages, which will be installed if you don't have them: dplyr, XML, lubridate

 Using SMS Process & Restore
 ---------------------------